Netvent/storyly-sdk/react-native/storyly-react-native/README.md

 In Storyly, there are 3 different optional methods that you can override and use.
 These are:
 * **onLoad**: This function is called when your story groups are loaded without a problem.
 * **onFail**: This function is called if any problem occurs while loading story groups such as network problem etc…
 * **onPress**: This function is called when the user presses to action button on a story or swipes up in a story.
-If want to change how the story link should be opened, you need to override this function.
+If you want to change how the story link should be opened, you need to override this function.
 `onPress` function has a parameter called `story`.
 It's json representation of `Story` object.
 You can check native documentation for paratemers in detail, also here is the sample format of parameters;
 ``` json
 {